 Jake is a native of Main Line Philadelphia and a graduate of Wesleyan University's College of Social Studies.

-He lives in Santa Cruz, California with his intrepid wife and stepdaughter.
+He lives in Santa Cruz, California with his intrepid wife, stepdaughter, and son.
 They like to walk along the cliffs of the Monterey Bay, drinking agua fresca, and looking for dolphins and sea otters swimming in the tall kelp.
 Recovered from a decade of illness that sent him into a mental hospital, Jake is very lucky and very grateful to be able to help others on their journey.